choosehappy/TraitHorizon/README.md

 ## Installation

-1. Clone or download the repository containing the Image Features Viewer tool.
+1. Clone or download the repository containing TraitHorizon.

 2. Install the required Python packages using the following command: